Flight instructor: New Zealand

 Flight instructors in New Zealand must have a Category A, B, C, D or E flight instructor rating.

 The Category E rating is specifically for conducting agricultural (top dressing, etc.) flying instruction.
 Category D flight instructor may conduct type ratings for any aircraft for which they hold a type rating.
 Category C flight instructors cannot send students on their first solo, and must operate under the supervision of a Category A or B flight instructor.

-The chief flying instructor (CFI) is the flying instructor responsible for all flight training at an organization.
+The chief flying instructor (CFI) is the flying instructor responsible for all flight training at an organisation.

 South Africa

-In South Africa, Grade I, II and III instructor ratings exist.
+In South Africa, Grade III, II and I instructor categories exist.
 Ratings for aeroplanes and helicopters are obtained and revalidated separately.

 A Grade III instructor rating is an entry-level qualification, allowed to provide basic instruction toward the issue of a Private Pilot Licence (PPL) under supervision of a Grade I or Grade II flight instructor.
 A Grade III instructor must hold at least a Commercial Pilot Licence (CPL) in the same category.

 A Grade II instructor requires at least 200 hours of instruction experience, and can function without supervision in most types of training (instrument, night, commercial, multi-engine etc.).
 Grade II instructors have some examiner privileges, specifically for PPL initial and revalidation tests and can be appointed as Chief Flight Instructors.

 A Grade I instructor requires at least 1500 hours of instruction experience, and can provide any type of training on classes and types of aircraft on which the instructor is rated.
 A Grade I instructor is also eligible for appointment as a Class 1 Designated Flight Examiner (DFE-I).

 A DFE-I can issue and renew any licences and ratings that he or she is rated for.
 The appointment is renewed annually.
 Most DFE-Is are employed by major airlines.

 There is also a parallel system, not in compliance with ICAO guidelines, for recreational pilots.
 This training takes place under Part 62 of the Civil Aviation Regulations.
 Such instructor ratings come in Category A, B and C, with A being the most senior.